-- a) the number of hours an awarding organisation has assigned to a qualification for Guided Learning (see below), and - b) an estimate of the number of hours a learner will reasonably be likely to spend in preparation, study or any other form of participation in education or training, including assessment, which takes place as directed by but not under the immediate guidance or supervision of a lecturer, supervisor, tutor or other appropriate provider of education or training.
+(a) the number of hours which an awarding organisation has assigned to a qualification for Guided Learning (see below), and

+(b) an estimate of the number of hours a learner will reasonably be likely to spend in preparation, study or any other form of participation in education or training.
+This includes assessment which takes place as directed by (but not under the immediate guidance or supervision of) a lecturer, supervisor, tutor or other appropriate provider of education or training.